 The current focus of the lab is to understand the molecular details of how certain macromolecules and their complexes work.
 To function properly, cells must coordinate and choreograph a large number of simultaneous events and processes.
 These are carried out by macromolecules such as proteins.
-We use x-ray crystallography as our main tool to study the fine details of how the activity and function of protein-protein and protein-DNA complexes are regulated.
-We employ this approach, as it is one of the few experimental techniques that produces high-resolution “snapshots” to visualize subtle changes in protein structure that often accompany functional regulation.
-With these snapshots in hand, we use a variety of biochemical, biophysical, and simulation approaches to bridge the structures and biological function.
-In particular, we are investigating how the movement of mobile genetic elements, such as transposons,is controlled.
+We use experimental structural biology as our main tool to study the fine details of how the activity and function of protein-protein and protein-DNA complexes are regulated.
+When employing this approach, we produce high-resolution “snapshots” to visualize the changes in protein structure that often accompany functional regulation.
+With these snapshots in hand, we use a variety of biochemical, biophysical, and simulation approaches to bridge the structures and biological mechanism and function.
+In particular, we are investigating how the movement of mobile genetic elements, such as transposons, is controlled.
 One of our current areas of emphasis is on the mechanisms of a variety of eukaryotic and procaryotic mobile elements.
 We also work on the Rep protein of adeno-associated virus (AAV).
 This protein catalyzes the integration of the AAV genome into a specific locus in human chromosome 19, making it an extremely useful tool for gene therapy studies.
 For more information, see my group on the Structural Biology Section home page.

 Applying our Research